-The ancestors of the Volga (Kazan) Tatars were the Bulgarians from the Black Sea area who had come to the Volga and Kama rivers banks after the Khazar Conquest (650-700).
-They formed a very prosperous state named Volga Bulgaria / Great Bolgaria (660-1240) in early Middle Ages.
-It was a powerful and developed state and trading center.
-Numerous historical sources indicate that the Volga Bulgars had highly developed culture, trade and crafts.
-Bulgars (the ancestors of the Volga Tatars) were the first in Europe to smelt high-quality cast iron.
+The ancestors of the modern Tatars were the Bulgarians from the Black Sea area who had moved to the Volga and Kama rivers banks after the Khazar Conquest (650-700).
+They formed a very prosperous semi-nomadic conglomerate named Volga Bulgaria / Great Bolgaria (660-1240) in early Middle Ages.
+It was a powerful and developed state, the active trading center connecting Silk Roads and Volga trade roads. with many countries in middle ages.
+Volga Bulgars had highly developed culture, trade and crafts.
+Bulgars (the ancestors of modern Volga Tatars) were the first in Europe to smelt high-quality cast iron.
 They were also well-known for their quality and beautiful metalwork, pottery, gold and silver work, jewelry and production of leather goods.
 Bulgar leather goods and furs became famous all around the continent.
 Since those times the soft leather got referred to as bulgari in Central Asia and then-Persia.

 With establishment of the Soviet Union, Kazan province in 1920 became TASSR or Tatariya (region of the Tatars) – a region with partial autonomy.
 In 1990s, after the collapse of Soviet Union, the Tatarstan Republic declared sovereignty, which served to heighten consciousness of its culture and heritage.
 It became an independent state while remaining part of the Russian Federation.